 6. It’s ok to memorialize animals, too

-For some, losing a pet can be as devastating as losing a member of the family.
+Losing a pet can be devastating.
 Embrace the love and life of your furry friend with a memorial video of all the great times you shared.
 Looking back at all the old photos of them as a puppy or kitten can have a powerful healing effect.
 Sharing your memorial video can also help others understand how much your pet meant to you, and keep your pet’s memory alive.

 It’s hard enough losing a loved one—so making a memorial video should be as painfree as possible.
-That’s why we at Smilebox offer ready-to-go memorial templates in a variety of colors and designs.
-Simply choose one you like, add your photos, text and music, and your memorial slideshow is ready to be watched and shared.
+That’s why Smilebox provides memorial templates that are easy to customize and make your own.
+Simply choose one you like, add your photos, text and music, and your memorial slideshow is ready.
 If you’d like guidance on how to make your memorial video, we are here to help.